 For many years when ancient pain awakened I'd lull it back to sleep with activity.
 Imagine, God seeks to heal an old wound--a wound that if left unhealed is likely to destroy the relationships I hold dear.
 And so the Divine beckons.
 He allows a painful memory to surface.

 I add a check mark to my to-do list though nothing meaningful has been accomplished.
-My heart longs for so much more . . .
+My spirit longs for so much more.

 A Prayer for So Much More:

-God of all comfort, I ask for comfort.
-When the tide comes in and painful memories arise, the pain is so intense that I find it hard to breathe.
+God of all comfort, I ask for comfort when the tide rolls in and the memories flood the shoreline of my capacity to suppress pain.
 Forgive me for all the times I unknowingly deny your outstretched arms and kick against the natural flow of your plans for me.
 Fine-tune my ears to hear your voice and unite my heart to rely upon you.
 Direct my steps, and help me to recognize the ordinary moments you use to accomplish extraordinary works within my heart.